BatoolMM/R-markdown/_episodes/10-knitr-styling.md

 To add captions for Figure 1 and 3 we're going to go back to our favorite: code chunk options.
 Anytime after defining the code chunk name we can add the chunk option: `fig.cap = ` (so either before or after the other options, order doesn't matter).
 Notice that the syntax is slightly different than our other options but it has the same `=` .
 Instead of indicating TRUE/FALSE however, we can type our caption right after the = in quotes `fig.cap = ""`.
 NOTE: we are adding this to the code chunk options, NOT as an argument to the code like for the table.

-1) type in fig.cap = "" after the chunk label
+1) type in `fig.cap = ""` after the chunk label (and a comma)
-2) paste or type in the caption (put caption in the chat)
+2) paste or type in the caption
+`FIGURE 1 - Knowledge and awareness of the current NIH guidelines on rigor and reproducibility.`

-Your code options should now look like this:
+Your code option should now look like this:

 > ```{r fig-1, fig.cap="FIGURE 1 - Knowledge and awareness of the current NIH guidelines on rigor and reproducibility."}
+> #code for figure 1 here
 > ```